-The mold grew because water damage from Hurricane Irene and Tropical Storm Lee wasn’t dried properly.
+The mold grew because water damage from a storm wasn’t dried properly.

 Even though the carpets were dry, the drywall behind vinyl wallpaper was allowed to stay wet.

 When groundwater intrudes into a structure, whether it’s a home, an office building or a commercial store, it’s considered Category 3 water, sometimes referred to as “blackwater.”